aerogear/aerogear.org/docs/guides/aerogear-controller/cors.markdown

 Specifies that the HTTP response header _Access-Control-Allow-Credentials_ should not be returned in the response.

 * ```exposeHeaders```
-Specifies that that HTTP response header _Access-Control-Expose-Headers_ should be included in the response.
+Specifies that the HTTP response header _Access-Control-Expose-Headers_ should be included in the response.
 The headers listed are the headers that will be exposed to clients.

 * ```validRequestHeaders```
-Specifies that that HTTP response header _Access-Control-Allow-Headers_ should be included in the response.
+Specifies that the HTTP response header _Access-Control-Allow-Headers_ should be included in the response.
 The headers listed are the headers supported by the server.

 * ```validRequestMethods```
-Specifies that that HTTP response header _Access-Control-Allow-Methods_ should be included in the response.
+Specifies that the HTTP response header _Access-Control-Allow-Methods_ should be included in the response.
 The HTTP methods listed are the methods supported by the server.

 * ```maxAge```
-Specifies that that HTTP response header _Access-Control-Max-Age_ should be included in the response.
+Specifies that the HTTP response header _Access-Control-Max-Age_ should be included in the response.
 Making a preflight request on every request is expensive as the browser is making two requests for every client request.
 Setting this value indicates how long the response can be cached, and during this time no preflight requests will be made.